unixorn/git-extra-commands/README.md

 [![Issue Count](https://codeclimate.com/github/unixorn/git-extra-commands/badges/issue_count.svg)](https://codeclimate.com/github/unixorn/git-extra-commands)
 [![GitHub stars](https://img.shields.io/github/stars/unixorn/git-extra-commands.svg)](https://github.com/unixorn/git-extra-commands/stargazers)

-**git-extra-commands** is a ZSH plugin that packages some extra git helper scripts I've found.
-This collection (and the scripts that I wrote in it) is licensed with the Apache Version 2 license.

-Some of the scripts in this collection came from other sources and may have different licensing - if they do, their license information is included inline in the script source.

-This collection doesn't actually require ZSH, but packaging it as a ZSH plugin makes it more convenient for people using a ZSH framework to use this collection.

-If you wrote one of these scripts and want it removed from this collection, please either make a PR and/or file an issue against the repo and I will remove it.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**